"Bicycle Friendly” Recognition:

 Hub City Bicycle Network Route Map

 The Fourth Edition of the Hub City Bicycle Network Route Map has received wide acclaim as being a helpful and easy-to-follow map of the bike routes, bike lanes, multi-use paths, and other suggested bike-friendly routes in the City.
 The map shows points of interest and more than 20 bike racks at public locations throughout the city, including many in the City Center, City Parks, and public gathering places.

 The map also shows the “Hub City Bike Loop,” a signed 10-mile loop around the City.
 The Loop starts and ends in Fairgrounds Park and utilizes both on-street bike lanes and multi-use paths.
 The loop connects beautiful neighborhoods, City parks, and points of interest as it traverses counterclockwise around the City.
 In May each year, several organized rides of the loop occur, including the “Ride of Silence.”

 Civil War Railroad Trail:

 The City endorses the planned “Civil War Railroad Trail” that would begin in Hagerstown and continue 23.4 miles to the Weverton area of the Chesapeake and Ohio Canal.
-In partnership with Washington County and the State of Maryland, this long term project would be an economic, recreational, and transportation asset to the community.
+In partnership with Washington County and the State of Maryland, this long-term project would be an economic, recreational, and transportation asset to the community.
 The City Council endorsed the plan in February 2012.
-Click here read a fact sheet of the proposed trail or visit the Civil War Trail Facebook Page.
+Click here to read a fact sheet of the proposed trail or visit the Civil War Trail Facebook Page.